KhioneusNevula/ElementsOfChaosMod/README.md

 *

 # Elements in the world
 Most objects have some amount of each Element.
 Low amounts might not have effects, while high amounts might have effects--it depends on the Element in question.
-Elements usually exist in a hierarchical structure; that is, their effect on something is controlled by the fact they combine in binary-branching trees to form complex substances.
+Elements combine hierarchically; a combination of two elements combines to form a complex element, with complex effects known as a **substances**.
+Elements on their own also act as substances.
+Some elements combine to form substances with unique effects; others form substances which have two independent effects.
+Some things require more energy to combine and some require less energy to combine.
+This largely depends on **Essential Quality**